omar-sheta/rust/rust_book/day3/README.md

 - **Day 1**: Introduction to Rust, Setting Up, Hello World.
 - **Day 2**: Understanding Ownership, Borrowing, and References.
 - **Day 3**: Structs, Enums, and Pattern Matching.
-- ... (continue as needed for each day)

 ## Connect with Me